CoC Ad Hoc Committees

 Periodically, the RTFH needs to complete specific, time limited tasks in order to comply with regulatory demands or to advance its goals and objectives.
 At the request of the Board, a temporary Task Group or Ad Hoc Committee may be formed to complete the identified task.
 These groups perform specific functions associated with completion of the task and are guided by and report to one of the established RTFH groups which may include the Board or a Committee.

 Commitment Form – click here

 Ad Hoc Committee on Addressing Homelessness Among Black San Diegans

-Ad Hoc Committee on Veteran Homelessness
+Ad Hoc Committee on Health and Homelessness

 The Health and Homelessness Ad Hoc Committee was formed to address issues related to the interaction of health and homelessness and to further integrate best practices among housing, social service and health providers that benefit the unsheltered we mutually serve, by addressing the wholistic needs of people, and establishing smooth transitions between health and homeless provider systems.
 The Ad Hoc Committee will develop strategies and use cases to link systems through the use of data to improve the continuum of care processes related to the attainment of housing for people who are unsheltered and need healthcare, accounting for differences throughout the region in needs and resources.
 The Ad Hoc Committee may establish and coordinate focus groups, surveys, or key informant interviews to facilitate the achievement of goals, including actively seeking input from people with lived experience.
 Members represent hospital and healthcare systems, homeless and housing service providers, people with lived experience, and 211.